Communication to Residents (COVID-19)

 CLICK HERE for the Town of Brunswick COVID-19 Response and Protocols as of March 16, 2020.

-Brunswick Explorer -- Reduced services to one bus running from 8AM to 6PM until Friday, March 27th.
-The bus will run eastbound starting at Mallard Pond on even hours and westbound starting from Sweetser on odd hours per the scheduled stops/checkpoint times.
+Brunswick Explorer -- Reduced services to one bus running from 8AM to 4PM until Monday, April 27th.
+Four round trips will be made daily with the last trip leaving Sweetser heading west at 3PM.
+All trips to and from The Landing will be by request only during this time.
 CLICK HERE for the most up to date information concerning the Brunswick Explorer Transportation Service.

 About Coronavirus (COVID-19)